atharshlakshmi/clean-talk/README.md

 A safety guardrail system that classifies prompts and evaluates policy compliance.
 Takes a prompt and determines if it's safe or attempting a jailbreak, then retrieves relevant policies and judges whether the content complies with safety guidelines.

+Possible use cases:
+1. Preventing misuse of AI chatbots by limiting filtering prompts sent to the LLM.
+2. Moderating ChatBot behaviour by setting rules that dynamically get included in the prompts.
+Benefits: Reduce wastage in computes and misuse of AI tools.

+This project has been deployed on Streamlit!
+Try out the implementation [here.]()

-Note: This is an exploratory project done by Atharshlakshmi Vijayakumar.
+Note: This is an exploratory project.
 The aim of this project is to learn tools and frameworks that are commonly use in AI.

 ## Table of Contents
 - [Overview](#overview)